v-erse/svelte-django/README.md

 The Svelte frontend uses Webpack (instead of Rollup) for bundling.
 It uses [this](https://github.com/sveltejs/template-webpack) template.

-We proxy our `/api` requests through to the Django backend using Webpack's devserver.
+We proxy our `/api` requests through to the Django backend using Webpack's devserver, as shown [here](https://webpack.js.org/configuration/dev-server/#devserverproxy).

 It also uses [Faker](https://github.com/joke2k/faker) to generate fake name's and addresses for demonstration.